 Western Sydney is one of Australia's fastest growing economies.
 A growing population will need infrastructure and jobs to stimulate economic growth.

-The proposed airport would be a vital piece of infrastructure to attract investment and transform the cross-section of business in Western Sydney, ranging from manufacturing and logistics to hospitality and conferencing.
+The airport will be a vital piece of infrastructure to attract investment and transform the cross-section of business in Western Sydney, ranging from manufacturing and logistics to hospitality and conferencing.

 Western Sydney—An International Gateway

 The Australian Government recognises the importance of connectivity in a globalised world.
-The proposed Western Sydney Airport would act as an international gateway for the region, ensuring we improve our links with emerging economies and deliver trade, skilled jobs and economic growth.
+The Western Sydney Airport will be an international gateway for the region, ensuring we improve our links with emerging economies and deliver trade, skilled jobs and economic growth.